-- Institute of Process Engineering FME STU: Focused on the acquisition and mechanical processing of active materials for energy storage from a material and process point of view.
-The main operations are extraction of raw materials from molten salts, grinding of raw materials, agglomeration, modification of mechanical and surface properties of powdered energy carriers for their use in the battery industry, and recycling of electrode material. - Central Laboratories FCHFT STU: Focused on early-stage development in advanced measurement techniques, particularly solid-state NMR spectroscopy.
-This technology, widely utilized in battery research, is supported by the institute's efforts to enhance NMR spectrometer capabilities for solid-state applications.
+- Institute of Process Engineering (SjF STU): Focused on the acquisition and mechanical processing of active materials for energy storage from a material and process point of view.
+The main operations are extraction of raw materials from molten salts, grinding of raw materials, agglomeration, modification of mechanical and surface properties of powdered energy carriers for their use in the battery industry, and recycling of electrode material.